eslint/eslint/docs/rules/no-useless-computed-key.md

+# no-useless-computed-key

-# Disallow unnecessary computed property keys in objects and classes (no-useless-computed-key)
+Disallows unnecessary computed property keys in objects and classes.

 It's unnecessary to use computed properties with literals such as: